schmidward/website-deploy/README.md

 I started this project intending to use React, but on the third itiration of the project I decided to switch the frontend framework to Svelte.
 So why make the change?

-The key reason is becasue I wanted to experiment with the tailwindscss and loading that processor into a react framework was more arduous than I expected.
+The key reason is becasue I wanted to experiment with the Tailwindcss framework for CSS styling and loading that processor into a react framework was more arduous than I expected.

-Plus, after some research on Svelte and how it worked, I decided to switch since that framework appeared more suited to the _kind_ of end prodcut I was going for.
-I'm really attracted to how lightweight it is and that it does server side rendering.
+Plus, after some research on Svelte and how it worked, I decided to switch because that framework appeared more suited to the _kind_ of end prodcut I was going for.
+I'm really attracted to its lightweight nature and that it does server side rendering.
 That seemed like the best option for a webiste made up of mostly static content that doesn't change all that often.

 This is obviously a work in progress and I try to add to the build as often as possible, but that is challenging given development must come outside of my full-time job.